 Employers: What do you need in your Mental Health First Aid Kit?

-Mental health Issues affect 1 in 4 people year.
+Mental health Issues affect 1 in 4 people a year.
 So, even if you don’t have a mental health issue it’s likely a friend, family member or work colleague will be affected

 The impact of Covid-19 on mental health should not be underestimated.
 1 in 3 households have lost income due to Covid-19 and there are strong links between unemployment, economic deprivation and suicide.
 For those with existing mental health conditions, it has become even harder to access support during the pandemic.